GreedyGame/greedygame-docs/docs/ios-advanced.md

 UIImageView *imageView = [[UIImageView alloc]initWithFrame: IMAGE_SIZE]; // AdUnit ImageView to render ad
 // Game logics

-NSString *path = [self.greedyGameAds getPathWithUnitId:ADUNIT_CREATED];
+NSString *path = [self.greedyGameAgent getPathWithUnitId:ADUNIT_CREATED];

 if (path.length != 0){
-	// GreedyGameAds has an ad that can be rendered for this Unit id. self.imageView1.image = [UIImage imageWithContentsOfFile:path];
+	// GreedyGameAgent has an ad that can be rendered for this Unit id. self.imageView1.image = [UIImage imageWithContentsOfFile:path];
 }else{
 	// GreedyGame does not have a valid Ad for this Unit id at the moment